rabowskyb/amazon-sagemaker-workshop/README.md

 # Amazon SageMaker Workshop

 Amazon SageMaker is a fully-managed service that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.
 In this workshop, you'll create a SageMaker notebook instance and work through sample Jupyter notebooks that demonstrate some of the many features of SageMaker.
 Along the way you'll see how machine learning can be applied to both structured and unstructured data.
-Please complete Module 1, Creating a Notebook Instance, right away when the workshop begins before the introduction presentation, so your notebook instance will be ready when the presentation ends and the hands on portion of the workshop starts.
+If possible, please complete Module 1, Creating a Notebook Instance, right away when the workshop begins before the introduction presentation, so your notebook instance will be ready when the presentation ends and the hands on portion of the workshop starts.

 ## Prerequisites